 Another globally-recognized freelance platform, Upwork has a talent pool of over 12,000 virtual assistants just waiting to lighten your workload.

 This can feel intimidating—you need an assistant just to find your assistant!
 But thankfully, Upwork has an advanced filtering system that can help you effectively narrow down potential candidates to the ones who will best suit your needs.
+That’s one of the reasons it gets such positive reviews.

 For example, by indicating that I was looking for a virtual assistant who speaks native English, lives in the U.S., has a Job Success Score of 90% or higher, charges between $10 and $30 per hour, and has experience with data entry, all of a sudden my options go from the thousands to less than 400.